HOW EASY IS IT TO USE THE SYSTEM?

 - For NHS England the estimated return over 10 years using a relatively conservative approach is £84m.

 Reference: An independent Economic Impact Evaluation Case Study by York Health Economic Consortium, funded by the NHS Innovation Accelerator.
 The paper is not published and can be found here

-c) Short Term Outcomes
+c) Short Term Cost Savings

 A European funded study using My Diabetes My Way in conjunction with home glucose monitoring upload (through Diasend) was analysed as part of the United4Health Telehealth study as the Model for Diabetes in Scotland.
 This demonstrated significant cost savings in Scotland of €230 for €33 invested in savings by supporting better personal outcomes and experiences for citizens through supported self-management and online records access.
 Savings were derived predominantly from reduced Acute admissions as well as through fewer Primary, Outpatient and Emergency Department contacts.

-d) Cost Savings (Health Economics)
+d) Medium to Longer Term Cost Savings (Health Economics)